luiul/tsa/README.md

 Note that NumPy broadcasts operations on arrays (see [Documentation](https://numpy.org/doc/stable/user/basics.broadcasting.html)).
 Generally, the smaller array is “broadcast” across the larger array so that they have compatible shapes.

 NumPy operations are usually done on pairs of arrays on an element-by-element basis.
-In the simplest case, the two arrays must have exactly the same shape
+Conceptually we can prepend ones, until we have compatible shapes.
+See [mCoding Video](https://www.youtube.com/watch?v=oG1t3qlzq14).

+It works with plus, minus, times, exponentiation, min/max, and many more element-wise operations.

 ## 1.2.
 Random Numbers